inspired-co/eaas_client/docs/source/index.rst

 Welcome to EaaS API's documentation!
 =======================================================

-EaaS stands for "Evaluation as a Service."
+**EaaS** stands for "Evaluation as a Service."
 It is an open-source framework for facilitating evaluations for various NLP tasks.
 It offers a wide variety of functionalities, including

-* Basic scoring functionality for system outputs.
+* Scoring system outputs against gold references using various metrics.
-* Fine-grained evaluation
+* Attributes calculation for characterizing data bias and system bias.
-* To be continued
+* To be continued ...

 Content
 =======================================================